 Option #1) If you want a daily prompt for doing home workouts, check out NF Journey.
 Our fun habit-building app helps you exercise more frequently, eat healthier, and level up your life (literally).

 Option #2) If you want a professional coach in your pocket, who can do video form checks, provide feedback, and adjust your workouts based on the equipment you have available, check out our 1-on-1 Online Coaching Program!

-For example, let’s say you find yourself stuck indoors during a pandemic, and you want somebody to custom-build you a workout program based on the equipment and furniture you have.
+For example, let’s say you find yourself stuck indoors and you want somebody to custom-build you a workout program based on the equipment and furniture you have.
 That’s where an online coach is a game-changer!

 Personally, I’ve been working with the same online coach since 2015 and it’s changed my life.
 You can learn more by clicking on the box below:

 Option #3) Become part of the Rebellion!
 We need good people like you in our community, the Nerd Fitness Rebellion.